WitnessAngel/witness-angel-recorder/ansible/README.md

-# Generate a Raspberry Pi image for Witness Angel NVR
+# How to generate a Raspberry Pi image for Witness Angel Recorder

 ## Step 1 : Manual configuration of Raspberry Pi OS